|Morgan Wentworth||Ant Tessitore|

 |A. E. Marling|

-Follower of the almighty Helix, Ant is an avid gamer, writer, and artist who has been collecting Magic since Ice Age.
-Finally learning the game in the early 2000’s, he has since piloted his wacky decks against those brave enough to face him on the fields of battle.
-A Vorthos to his core, Ant spends his time brewing flavorful decks, writing about Magic, and painting alterations on his favorite cards.
+Creative names and flavor text writer for Wizards of the Coast, Ant is an avid gamer, writer and artist who has been collecting Magic since Ice Age.
+Finally learning the game in the early 2000’s he has since piloted his wacky decks against those brave enough to face him on the fields of battle.
+A Vorthos to his core, Ant spends his time brewing flavorful decks, writing about Magic and painting alterations on his favorite cards.

 |Inside the Deck|